College Mental Health: Resources & Self-Care Strategies

 Peer resources including resident assistants (RAs), and campus groups such as Active Minds and NAMI chapters are there to help you.
 They are friendly and happy to talk or help with whatever you may need.
 It may be daunting to reach out to people or groups you don’t know, but keep in mind that you have nothing to lose by asking.
 Remember that you can also reach out to your roommates, friends, or family members for support.
 There are people who care about you and would be more than willing to be by your side; you just have to ask.

-What do I look for in an off-campus therapist?
+What to look for in an off-campus therapist

 Some factors to consider when looking for an off-campus therapist include the type of provider that you need, which insurances the therapist accepts, the therapist’s specialties, and, later, your general feel for the therapist based on a phone call, video, or intake session.